Cast Iron Cookware Myths & Misconceptions

 Belief #1: Cast iron cookware is virtually indestructable.

 True or False?: False.
+Cast iron is durable, but not unbreakable.
 Like glass, the properties that make cast iron hard also make it brittle.
 Cast iron subjected to impact or twisting force will break before it bends.
-Heating an empty pan or a large pan over a small burner too quickly may also result in warping or cracking.
+Heating an empty pan or a large pan over a small burner too quickly may also result in cracking or irreversible warping.

 Origins: Most likely confusion between cast iron and wrought iron or steel.

 Belief #2: The best, easiest way to clean build up from a cast iron pan is to burn it off in a fire.